 There are two win conditions in Valorant Deathmatch — getting 30 kills, or running down the time limit.
 If you hit 30 kills within the six minutes allocated, you’ll win the game automatically.

 However, if no one hits 30 kills by the end of the match, the player with the most kills will be handed the victory.
 Obviously, winning in this way is probably going to be more difficult unless people abandon the game midway through.

 There’s only really one way to guarantee your wins though, and that’s by just out-aiming your opponents.
-Deathmatch is very fast-paced, and unforgiving to just holding corners thanks to the “UAV” flushing out campers.
+Deathmatch is very fast-paced and unforgiving when it comes to holding corners, thanks to the “UAV” flushing out campers.

 Using better guns like the Phantom, Vandal, or Operator will definitely help you win.
 However, nothing beats good aim in this game mode.

-FFA Deathmatch is now available in all regions.
-There’s currently no plans to add Team Deathmatch, but Riot could be looking into it soon.
+As of yet, there are currently no plans to add Team Deathmatch to the roster mode, but it’s certainly plausible that Riot could be looking into it soon.